 How Much Do They Cost?

-Approximately $3 / day.
-Each vendor has different pricing.
+Costs vary depending how robust the system is.
+On the low end, some vendors charge less than $1 / day or more feature-rich systems cost approximately $3 / day.
 Some vendors have additional charges for set up or they have a “per sensor” charge.
 Other vendors offer all-inclusive pricing.
 Through Medicaid, veterans’ programs and some state-based programs, financial assistance may be available depending on one’s state and financial situation.